darvil82/HAInstaller/README.md

 ## Features
 Automatic installer for [TeamSpen's Hammer Addons](https://github.com/TeamSpen210/HammerAddons), featuring:
-* Find the user's Steam path location.
+* Find the user's Steam library location.
 * Game selector which displays what games the user has installed, and compatible with the addons.
 * Download the latest files from TeamSpen's repository.
 * Add the compile commands for the Hammer compile steps.
-* Add the required folder in "gameinfo.txt".
+* Append the required 'Hammer' folder in "gameinfo.txt".
 * Modify "srctools.vdf" with the correct game.

 <br>